rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin  - Implementation (for developers only)

-Changing this requires changes to the FoundryVTT server code, but FoundryVTT modules are only allowed to run client-side in the browser.
+Changing user management and the user login experience cannot be done with a module, but FoundryVTT modules are only allowed to run client-side in the browser within the scope of the active world. **This a good choice**.
+This requires changes to the FoundryVTT server code

 The sequence diagram of this solution